LLM vs. SAST: A Technical Analysis on Detecting Coding Bugs of GPT4-Advanced Data Analysis

 \subsection{Experiment Design and Data}

 We selected two different Static Application Security Testing (SAST) tools to ensure a fair comparison.
-The first is SonarQube \cite{a2023_sonarcloudsaas}, a well-established open-source platform that has been in maintenance since 2006.
+The first is SonarCloud\footnote{\url{https://www.sonarsource.com/products/sonarcloud/}}, a well-established SAST platform provided by SonarSource.
 SonarQube supports 29 languages and offers continuous inspection of code quality.
 It conducts automatic reviews through static analysis to detect bugs, code smells, and other issues across the 29 supported languages.
 The platform provides insights on duplicated code, coding standards, unit tests, code coverage, code complexity, comments, bugs, and security vulnerabilities.

-On the other hand, the second tool is a relatively new, paid Software-as-a-Service (SaaS) that began operations in 2020, named Cloud Defence \cite{CloudDefence}.
+On the other hand, the second tool is a relatively new, paid Software-as-a-Service (SaaS) that began operations in 2020, named Cloud Defence\footnote{\url{https://www.clouddefense.ai/}}.
 Its mission is "to shield Cloud Native Applications from Zero Day Attacks."
 To derive a comprehensive evaluation, we combined the outcomes of both tools using an 'OR' operation and named this consolidated result the "SAST result."
 Consequently, a positive outcome (indicated by a '1') in the SAST result signifies that either of the tools successfully detected the security vulnerability.

 For this study, we selected 32 known security pitfalls that developers might inadvertently introduce, potentially leading to zero-day vulnerabilities.
 Based on our observations, we formulated the following hypotheses: \begin{itemize} \item \textbf{\(H_0\)}: GPT-4-Advanced Data Analysis detects vulnerabilities with the same or worse performance than the SAST tools. \item \textbf{\(H_1\)}: GPT-4-Advanced Data Analysis detects vulnerabilities with better performance than the SAST tools. \end{itemize}